 Here's a favorite recipe that Rick and I make each Christmas; follow it EXACTLY and you will have a fruitcake that is out of this world.
 I promise, even non-fruitcake eaters will ask for another slice of this creation.
-This recipe does not require anything other than your 2 hands, a can opener, and 15 minutes of prep time.
-It can be made up to 3 months in advance or at the last-minute, which is pretty much how I roll.
+This recipe does not require anything other than your two hands, a can opener, and 15 minutes of prep time.
+It can be made up to 3 months in advance or at the last-minute, which is pretty much how I roll in December.

 The World's Greatest Fruitcake

 8 oz. diced candied pinapple

 2 (14 oz) cans of sweetened condensed milk

 Preheat oven to 300 degrees.
 Place the coconut, dates and pecans in a large bowl.
 Use your hands to break up chunks and blend.
 Add the cherries, pineapple and sweetened condensed milk and mix very well with your hands.
 Let this sit at room temperature while you prepare the pans.